 - In digital format on Audible, iTunes and Amazon

-- In CD format at CostCo and other retailers (maybe, usually for non-fiction only)
+- In CD format at CostCo and other retailers (if our audiobook distributors are interested in your book)

 What kind of marketing will you do for my book?

 Much of the marketing we do for clients changes depending on the market and the opportunities available to the author.

 Here are some common marketing tasks we do for clients:

 Packaging and Branding